-7.6 Technology and Smarter Travel
+Technology and Smarter Travel

 The current pace of technological innovation is unprecedented with the potential to transform travel behaviour, safety, capacity, as well as network maintenance and management.
-The widespread adoption of social media, the rise of same day delivery, and the unexpected success of ride sharing apps are a few examples where new technologies have disrupted traditional patterns of socio-economic activity and transport.
+The widespread adoption of social media, the rise of same day delivery, and the success of ride sharing apps are a few examples where new technologies have disrupted traditional patterns of socio-economic activity and transport.

 Over the next thirty years it is likely that technological innovation will continue to impact how and why people travel as vehicles become more intelligent, cleaner, and safer; traffic management systems radically improve; up to date information is shared with ease; people increasingly work and shop from home; and we pay for transport in ever simplified ways.
 The high cost and long life expectancy of transport infrastructure means it is important that we identify future trends with the potential to impact the transport system.
-With the Government beginning its Connected Vehicles and Infrastructure trial on the A2/M2 and planning to trial driverless cars on the SRN underway it is imperative that this process starts now.
+The Government published it's Clean Growth Strategy in October 2017 and beginning its Connected Vehicles and Infrastructure trial on the A2/M2 and planning to trial driverless cars on the Strategic Road Network it is imperative that this process starts now.
 Key headlines and summary detail is provided in Appendix I.